 Tap your Smart Card on the Smart Card reader next to the driver.
 If you need to downgrade your fare from the route's default fare level, let the driver know before you tap.

-If you are transferring from another RTD service, use a transfer as credit towards your bus fare.
+If you are transferring from another RTD service, use a 3-Hour Pass as credit towards your bus fare.

 Stay alert so you know when your stop is approaching.
 If you're not sure when to get off the bus, sit close to the front and ask the driver to call out your stop.